Patients may give a history of an antecedent genitourinary or dysenteric infection 1 to 4 weeks before the onset of arthritis.

 Approximately 30% to 50% of patients will go on to develop some form of chronic ReA.

-Reactive arthritis (ReA) is an inflammatory arthritis that occurs after exposure to certain gastrointestinal and genitourinary infections.
+An inflammatory arthritis that occurs after exposure to certain gastrointestinal and genitourinary infections.
 The classical triad of postinfectious arthritis, nongonococcal urethritis, and conjunctivitis is frequently described but found only in a minority of cases and not required for diagnosis.
 This triad of symptoms was described by Hans Reiter in 1916.
 However, the term "Reiter syndrome" has fallen out of favor because of his ties to the Nazi Party and medical experiments on concentration camp prisoners.
 ReA belongs to the family of spondyloarthropathies, which share similar clinical, radiographic, and laboratory features that include spinal inflammation and an association with HLA-B27.
 They include psoriatic arthritis, ankylosing spondylitis, arthritis related to inflammatory bowel disease, and undifferentiated spondyloarthropathy.

 Professor of Medicine